finos/FDC3/docs/api/ref/PrivateChannel.md

 ```
 Adds a listener that will be called each time that the remote app invokes addContextListener on this channel.

-Desktop Agents MUST call this for each invokation of addContextListener on this channel, including those that occurred before this handler was registered (to prevent race conditions).
+Desktop Agents MUST call this for each invocation of addContextListener on this channel, including those that occurred before this handler was registered (to prevent race conditions).

 #### See also
 * [`Channel.addContextListener`](Channel#addcontextlistener)